 - Camera Gear – There are a lot of beautiful photo spots.
 Our set up: camera, 35mm + 70-200mm, tripod, backpack.

 - Hiking Gear – i.e. trekking poles and a daypack.

 - Water – here’s our favorite light water bottle and our favorite insulated water bottle.

 Where to Stay

 We stayed at Togwotee Mountain Lodge during our visit.
 Located about 30 minutes east of Grand Teton National Park, it’s still convenient for exploring the area, but far enough away from the busiest of town to give you a secluded hideaway.

-On site, you have the option to stay in the main lodge or private cabins.
-There are two restaurants on site and they even hot tubs to relax in after a long day.
+On-site, you have the option to stay in the main lodge or private cabins.
+There are two restaurants on-site and they even have hot tubs to relax in after a long day.
 See more Tripadvisor reviews of the lodge or book your stay here.

-Have you been visited before?
-What else should make this list of best things to see in Jackson Hole?
+Have you visited before?
+What else should make this list of the best things to see in Jackson Hole?

 “Discovery consists not of seeking new lands but in seeing with new eyes” – M. Proust